iron-io/docs/mq/reference/push_queues/index.md

 Subscribers are simply URL's that IronMQ will post to whenever a message is posted to your queue.
 There are currently three types subscribers supported, all differentiated by the URL scheme (first part of the URL):

-1. HTTP endpoints: Any http url, for instance, http://mydomain.com/some/action
+1. **HTTP endpoints:** urls with the  **http** or **https** prefix for instance, http://myapp.com/some/endpoint or https://myapp.com/some/endpoint
-1. IronMQ endpoints: IronMQ endpoints point to another queue on IronMQ.
+1. **IronMQ endpoints:** IronMQ endpoints point to another queue on IronMQ.
 Use these to do fan-out to multiple queues.
 More info on the IronMQ URL format below.
-1. IronWorker endpoints: IronWorker endpoints will fire up an IronWorker task with the message body as the payload.
+1. **IronWorker endpoints:** IronWorker endpoints will fire up an IronWorker task with the message body as the payload.
 More info on the IronWorker URL format below.

 ### Iron.io URL Formats